 This was written in 2019 during Bojan Bogdanovic’s second and final season with the Pacers.
 He signed a lucrative four-year contract with Utah the following summer and the Pacers filled his spot with T.J.
 Warren.
 A lot of fans and some media were pessimistic about that trade-off at the time, but it worked out nicely for the Pacers.
-Their stats were similar in the 2019-20 season, but Warren’s salary was about $6 million less.
+The stats for the two players were similar in the 2019-20 season, but Warren’s salary was about $6 million less.

 That’s the NBA for you.
 Time moves on and so do players.
 But Bogdanovic stands as a great success story and a great pickup for the Pacers, who saw through the shallow elements of analysis and provided an opportunity to advance his career.